webduvet/ryanair-test/README.md

 ### install ionic app
 Unfortunatelly I was trying to be fancy and picked beta version of ionic.
-Besides it does not offer any out of box testing or linting, it also performs weirdly in safari and its' modals polute $scope with properties like `direction` (of slide in) and god know what... however it is build on top of cordova and does all the cute stuff with iOS emulator and automatic build for mobile platforms which looks very cool.
+After I realized it was not such a good idea, it performs weirdly in safari and its' modals polute $scope with properties like `direction` (of slide in) and god know what... however it is build on top of cordova and does all the cute stuff with iOS emulator and automatic build for mobile platforms which looks very cool.

 `npm install -g cordova ionic`